 “No two people with MS are quite the same.
 Given this, the ability to quickly and expertly respond to an individual patient’s changing disability and needs must be a priority for care management.
 For someone with MS, an undetected urinary tract infection, a disruption in essential supplies, or a breakdown in equipment the patient depends upon can have dire consequences.”

-Rene Elkin, Chief of Neurology at Bronx-Lebanon Hospital is another expert who wrote to the Governor and State Health Commissioner in support ICS earlier this year.
+Rene Elkin, Chief of Neurology at Bronx-Lebanon Hospital is another expert who wrote to the Governor and State Health Commissioner in support ICS.
 She told them, “Prior to ICS’s involvement many patients were lacking basic essentials.
 Now many of my patients receive the care that they require because of the disease-specific care coordination and access to services that ICS provides.”

-We are incredibly proud of the recognition our MS care continues to receive and extremely grateful for the support and partnership of these outstanding medical providers and the dedicated leaders of the MS Society.
-Most of all, we are proud of the care and services we offer the many ICS members who are living with MS, to support them in living as healthfully and independently as possible.
+We are incredibly proud of the recognition our MS expertise continues to receive and extremely grateful for the support and partnership of these outstanding medical providers and the dedicated leaders of the MS Society.
+Most of all, we are proud of the care coordination we offer the many ICS members who are living with MS, to support them in living as healthfully and independently as possible.